blank-4/winter-is-coming/README.md

 - Your code must be understandable

 #### HTML

 - Your code has to respect the HTML5 syntax.
 - You have to demonstrate your knowledge of various HTML elements and attributes.
 - And demonstrate your understanding of HTML structural and semantic tags.

 #### CSS

 - The use of a CSS Framework is encouraged (not necessarily Bootstrap).
 - As CSS code validators indicate, we discourage the use of (m)any ID in HTML attributes.
 We recommend the use of CSS classes, as they potentially provide non-unique/reusable code.
 - We will appreciate the use of various CSS selector types.
 - The website must demonstrate the use of a transition and/or animations (useful or clean animations, don't overuse them).

 #### JavaScript

 - Your JS code must have understandable variables and functions names.
 - Your must demonstrate the use of functions/objects/arrays.
 - And demonstrate your understanding of DOM manipulation and event listeners.

 ### Version Constrol System

 You will have to use Git as Version Control System.

-You will have to demanonstrate a good usage and understanding of Version Constrol System's concepts :
+You will have to demonstrate a good usage and understanding of Version Constrol System's concepts :
 - Commits
 - Branches
 - Tags